 The British- and Irish-English phrase (all) fur coat(s) and no knickers, or no drawers, denotes ostentatious vulgarity in social life, from the literal sense of a fashionably dressed woman whose appearance covers vulgarity.

-These are the earliest occurrences of the phrase that I have found, presented in chronological order:
+These are, in chronological order, the earliest occurrences of the phrase (all) fur coat(s) and no knickers, or no drawers, that I have found:

 1-: From The good neighbours of ‘Corned Beef City’, an article about Dagenham, “this town out on the flatlands of Essex”, by Geoffrey Goodman, published in the Daily Herald (London, England) of Monday 4th March 1963: